Chorley Cricket Club

-Chorley Cricket Club is an English cricket club based in Chorley, Lancashire, playing their home matches at Windsor Park.
+club based in Chorley, Lancashire.
 The club's first team compete in the ECB Northern Premier Cricket League, while the Second, Third and Sunday development teams take part in the more locally based Palace Shield along with all Junior teams from a large and healthy junior section.

 The club gained prominence nationally in the 1990s when Chorley the final of the Abbot Ale ECB National Club Cricket Championship at Lords in 1994, 1995 and 1996.
 Chorley won the trophy beating Ealing in '94 and Clifton Bourton in '95 whilst losing to Walsall in the '96 final.
 The unbeaten run of 26 matches in the competition until the '96 final is probably unique.
 They were captained by the formidable Roland Horridge.